andreavillanes/IAA_Sessions/session_01/README.md

 We'll step through the process in class.

-As a reference, you can refer to [these instructions](https://github.com/zaratsian/IAA_Sessions/blob/master/setup_and_installation.md) when installing Docker and getting setup) which describe the process of installing docker, cloning my github repo, building, and then running the Docker container.
+As a reference, you can refer to [these instructions](https://github.com/zaratsian/IAA_Sessions/blob/master/setup_and_installation.md) when installing Docker and getting setup, which describes the process of installing Docker, cloning my Github repo, building it, and then running the Docker container(s).